donomii/throff/README.md

 just with different flags to tell the interpreter what to do when it encounters them.

+## String Representations

+Throff is homoiconic, which in this case means that all its data structures have explicit string representations.
+Every Throff data structure can be used as a string.
+So a simple way to compare nested arrays is to compare their string representations:

+    EQUAL 	->STRING ARRAY1		->STRING ARRAY2

+hashes should work in a similar manner.

+Native wrappers usually will not work this way, since it is not possible to make a string representation for something like a database handle.
+Generally they will have a descriptive string that might be unique for some things (like filehandles).

+## Symbol Representations

+Symbol representations are similar to string representations, but they contain the exact commands needed to recreate the data structure.
+The symbol representation is not necessarily homoiconic, instead it is a sequence of commands that, when run by Throff, will recreate the data structure.
+This can potentially contain commands to re-open files and network sockets, or do other complex calls.

+## The Datatypes in Detail

 ### Boolean

-Booleans are created with TRUE, FALSE and EQUAL?.
-They only matter in an IF statement.
+Booleans are created with TRUE, FALSE and EQUAL.
+They only matter in an IF function.

 ### Strings and Tokens

-Strings and tokens are treated exactly the same, it's just that strings are made with the ` ' characters, and tokens are created by the parser, usually for function names etc.
+Strings and tokens are treated exactly the same, it's just that tokens are created by the parser, usually for function names etc, while strings are created from TOKENs or directly by reading from a socket or file.

+Tokens may be forced explicitly with the TOK command, which is the only command in Throff that acts on arguments to its _left_.

 Almost everything in throff has a string representation, and wherever possible, throff acts on strings and strings alone.
 Every datatype except WRAPPER may be